 1. The decision to medicate or not can be a heart-breaking choice that many parents are very conflicted over.

-There isn’t a right choice, and it is not your place to judge a family’s decision.
+There isn’t a right choice, and it is no one’s place to judge a family’s decision.
 It is a very personal decision for every family, and it takes a lot of consideration.
 Sometimes medications work well for a while, and then suddenly the dose is all wrong.
-Sometimes medications cause terrible side effects, and other times they are amazing and there are no issues at all.
+At times, medications can cause terrible side effects.
+Other times they are amazing and there are no issues at all.
 Some parents don’t want to medicate.
 Other parents want to get to the root of the problem naturally, if possible.
 Some families combine medication with natural products.
 Other families regularly meet with a therapist.
-There are so many ways to tackle ADHD, but the road can be long, and the parents need the teachers to understand that they are trying.
+There are so many ways to tackle ADHD.
+The road can be long, and the parents need the teachers to understand that they are trying.
 Even if you don’t see the results immediately, please know they they are trying.

 From talking with families with ADHD at school and in my personal life, I have seen the frustration, the apprehension, and the conflicted thoughts.
 I have felt them myself.
 Yes, I want my child to do well.
 I wish I could get to the bottom of why my child has such trouble with attention, with getting that work done.
 Yes, we have tried every food elimation diet around.
 We’ve taken the vitamins.
 We’ve tried the essential oils.
 I have read countless books.
 All helped a little bit, but nothing has ever been an overnight success, and I can’t just “fix” my child so he will write more quickly or get it all done in the same time as other kids.